nickzani/nickzani.github.io/_posts/2018-01-13-Making-Sherbet.md

 The basic reaction occuring is:

 ```
-Acid + Carbonate --› Carbon Dioxide + Water + Salt
+Acid + Carbonate =› Carbon Dioxide + Water + Salt
 ```

 The carbonate here is the baking powder (sodium bicarbonate).
-Reactions between citric acid and sodium bicarbonate would usually take a very long time because both chemicals are in the form of a powder.
-When they are dissolved in water, however, the reaction goes significantly quicker.
+When the baking powder and citric acid are in a powdered form, no reaction can occur (or it occurs too slowly for us to observe).
+However, when they are dissolved in water, the reaction starts.
 That is why the fizzing only starts (bubbles of carbon dioxide are formed) when you wet the chemicals with your saliva.